 There are many sights to behold within this vast region which will take up most of your weekend if you want to experience everything.
 From Healy Pass Road to Bere Island and everything in between there is beauty at every turn.
-For those feeling a bit daring why not try and cycle the 86 mile (138km) Beara Way route.
+For those feeling a bit daring, why not try and cycle the 86-mile (138km) Beara Way route?

-Baylough Corrie Lake, County Tipperary, Ireland
+Baylough Corrie Lake, Co Tipperary

-This beautiful lake is located on side of Knockaunabulloga and is close to the highest point of the Knockmealdown Mountain range.
-This is a hiker and cyclists dream of the journey to the lake is filled with breath-taking views.
-Visitors will be able to enjoy the sights of The Vee, The Sugar Loaf Mountain range and Gortacullen Wood to name just a few.
+This beautiful lake is located on the side of Knockaunabulloga and is close to the highest point of the Knockmealdown Mountain range.
+This is a hiker and cyclist's dream of the journey to the lake is filled with breathtaking views.
+Visitors will be able to enjoy the sights of The Vee, The Sugar Loaf Mountain range, and Gortacullen Wood to name just a few.

-Jumping Wall of Kildemock, County Louth
+Jumping Wall of Kildemock, Co Louth

 This is one of the more mysterious sites on the list.
 Located near the town of Ardee in County Louth, this site is home to a church ruin which has gone down in local folklore.
 The story goes that the main gable of this once functioning church jumped inward three feet from its foundation.
 There are differing accounts as to why this happened which have left this mystery unsolved still to this day.
 One tells the tale of a great storm that lifted the wall and placed it where it stands today.

-Irish Sky Garden, County Cork, Ireland
+Irish Sky Garden, Co Cork

 Located within the grounds of Liss Ard Estate, this major land sculptor was completed in 1992 after being commissioned by the owner of the estate at the time, Veith Turske, a German art dealer.
 Turrell recommends that you should visit the sight in small groups with two people being the most ideal number.
 Visitors can lay down on the ‘Vault Purchase’ (stone plinth) which was designed to allow people the perfect position to take in the views of this unique experience.

-Carrick-a-Rede Rope Bridge, County Antrim, Northern Ireland
+Carrick-a-Rede Rope Bridge, Co Antrim

 This might be the perfect site for all the visitors who want to take a walk on the wild side while visiting Ireland.
 Immersed in the beautiful surroundings of Carrick-a-Rede, this rope bridge was first erected by salmon fishermen in 1755.
 Now it has taken a different role becoming somewhat of a challenge for those who visit.
 The bridge stands above a 75 feet deep (23 meters) chasm and gives views of the surrounding areas as you make your way across.

 This limestone cave has been open to the public since the 1960s and has been the site of archaeological expeditions since the 1800s.
 This cave has a vast amount of passages and caverns that take up around 984 feet (300 meters) in length while you explore this underground wonder during a guided tour.
 The cave is home to some fantastic calcite formations that will dwarf the tallest of individuals.
 It is also said to be home to a major Viking battle in 928 CE which saw around 1,000 casualties and archaeologists have confirmed that there was Viking activity within the cave.

 After the 1916 Easter Rising the Irish leaders of the rebellion were sent to Kilmainham Gaol (Jail) where they were secretly tried, found guilty and sentenced to death by firing squad in the courtyard.
 In the 1960s the prison began to be restored before allowing it to be open to the general public.
 It is a site steeped in Irish history and is a must-see for both foreign visitors and the people of Ireland.
 A guided tour will allow you to get a sense of what it was like to be a prisoner there and see what conditions they had to endure.

 Dunluce Castle is one of the oldest standing landmarks of its kind in Ireland.
 Since being built in the 1500s this castle has had a turbulent time being seized by different families.
 There are many tales associated with this castle with one being that the kitchen fell into the sea during a violent storm taking the lives of seven cooks.
 In modern times it has become associated with the HBO series Game of Thrones as the House of Greyjoy on the Iron Islands.
 With tremendous views in its immediate surroundings, this is a must see.